wso2/pivotal-cf-ei/pattern-1/README.md

 3. Create the BOSH release

-    In order to create the BOSH release, the resource provides two scripts with the deployment.
-The scripts must be run in the following order:
+    In order to create the BOSH release, the following script must be executed:
     ```bash
     ./create.sh
     ```